Deep in the Grand Canyon, Scientists Struggle to Bring Back the Bugs

 Lake St. Clair SMART Water Initiative Launches To Collaborate On Critical Technology

 A consortium of some of technology’s brightest minds has been assembled to share critical data to address Lake St. Clair’s environmental challenges.
 The goal of this initiative is to develop a systematic approach to addressing lake issues, while creating the tools to provide a better understanding of lake dynamics and the land-water interface at the watershed scale.
-Dubbed the Lake St. Clair SMART Water Initiative, the consortium is led by startup CitiesRising Technologies and includes the Michigan Office of the Great Lakes, the Institute of Water Research at Michigan State University, the Aspen Institute, Nicolas Institute for Environmental Policy Solutions at Duke University, Microsoft, and ESRI.
+Dubbed the Lake St. Clair SMART Water Initiative, the consortium is led by startup CitiesRising Technologies and includes the Michigan Office of the Great Lakes, the Institute of Water Research at Michigan State University, the Aspen Institute, Nicholas Institute for Environmental Policy Solutions at Duke University, Microsoft, and ESRI.

 Researchers Propose an Open ‘Internet of Water’ Tracking Use, Quality and Costs